 It was actually a member of the Russian parliamentary team who was investigating the disaster that first put forward the claim late in 2000.
 It claimed ‘A misdirected missile from a Russian cruiser caused the disaster of the Kursk nuclear powered submarine during a training exercise’.

 Sergei Zhikov, a deputy and a former submariner, said yesterday that the Kursk and the Piotr Velikiy, a Russian cruiser, were on an exercise in the Barents Sea in which ‘the cruiser acted as an enemy aircraft carrier and the submarine was expected to attack it’.
 He said the Piotr Velikiy fired five anti-submarine missiles at the Kursk but only four could be found afterwards.

 ‘It looks like the submarine was hit by the missing [anti-submarine] missile,’ Mr Zhikov told the Interfax newsagency.
 The Kursk then tried to rise to the surface in an emergency but had hit the bottom of the Piotr Velikiy.

 Wait… What?
-The Kursk fired 5 torpedoes before it sank?
-Given the last communique from the K141 was that it was preparing to fire a single torpedo, as per the exercise instructions, i find it dubious that it managed five before the fatal explosions that doomed her.
+The Kursk was fired upon by 5 live torpedoes before it sank?
+I find it unlikely that anyone could confuse a dummy missile with a live missile, and i find it extremely unlikely that the Russians fired live anti-submarine missiles at its most advanced submarine, with the best crew.
 I also find it highly doubtful that it hit the bottom of the Piotr Velikiy but yet the Battle cruiser still managed to carry on searching for the stricken submarine for hours afterwards with no signs or reports of damage.
 Pull the other one… its got bells on it… I Think we can dismiss and debunk this as an option due to the complete and total lack of evidence.

 The MK48 Torpedo Theory